 Therapeutic Movement is also offered in small group class format.
 Contact me directly if you are interested.

 (Some classes are currently offered in-person and some via Zoom)

 (Class times/days/offerings change periodically.
 Please check with me for current classes.)

 Introduction To Ballet I for Adults

-This class is for total beginners, those who have never taken a dance class.
-Also welcome are students who have not taken ballet in many years. or those who want to go over the basic building blocks of ballet.
+This class is designed for total beginners/those who have never taken a dance class.
+Also welcome are students who have not taken ballet in many years or who want to go over the basic building blocks of ballet.

 This class is for those with a bit of previous dance experience, or those who danced long ago.